simran7623/3D-Solar-System-Simulation-Using-OpenGL/README.md

-🌍 3D Solar System Simulation 🌌
+🌍  Solar System Simulation 🌌
-This project is a real-time 3D simulation of our solar system, built using OpenGL and C. It features revolving and rotating planets, realistic orbits, stars, comets, and planetary rings, creating an immersive cosmic experience.
+This project is simulation of our solar system, built using OpenGL and C. It features revolving and rotating planets, realistic orbits, stars, comets, and planetary rings, creating an immersive cosmic experience.

 ✨ Features
 ✅ Realistic planetary orbits with varying revolution and rotation speeds